Safety protocols adhered to in incident involving cyclist hit by bullet near Nee Soon range: MINDEF

 The 500m range was certified for the firing of machine guns and sniper rifles.

-SINGAPORE: The Ministry of Defence (MINDEF) on Monday (Jun 23) said that investigations following an incident that involved a cyclist who suffered a gunshot wound near the Nee Soon 500m Range showed that all relevant training directives, safety protocols and control measures were adhered to during the live-firing activity.
+SINGAPORE: The Ministry of Defence (MINDEF) on Monday (Jun 23) said that investigations into an incident involving a cyclist who suffered a gunshot wound near the Nee Soon 500m Range showed that all relevant training directives, safety protocols and control measures were adhered to during the live-firing activity.

-MINDEF, in a press release, said that the weapons, ammunition, shooting positions and target placements were in compliance with the SAF’s (Singapore Armed Forces) stipulated guidelines.
+MINDEF said in a press release that the weapons, ammunition, shooting positions and target placements complied with the Singapore Armed Forces' (SAF) stipulated guidelines.

 "The Nee Soon 500m Range was designed and built in accordance to international range safety standards and certified for the firing of weapons such as general-purpose machine guns and sniper rifles," said MINDEF.